Generalizing the Soffer Bound: Positivity Constraints on Parton Distributions of Spin-3/2 Particles

 The extension of this formalism to hadrons with higher spin presents a natural and important frontier in hadron structure physics.
 As the particle spin increases, there are additional PDFs, like the higher order unpolarized-parton PDF \( f_{1LL} (x)\) for quark in the spin-1 particle~\cite{Bacchetta:2001rb,Cotogno:2017mwy} and longitudinal-parton PDF \(g_{1LLL}(x)\) and transversity-parton PDF \(h_{1LLT}(x)\) in the spin-3/2 particle.
 The gluon PDFs have the similar property.
 For these systems, the basis of the PDFs is expanded by additional functions related to vector and tensor polarizations.
 The generalization of positivity constraints to spin-1 particles was systematically derived and established a more complex set of inequalities that must be satisfied by their PDFs~\cite{Bacchetta:2001rb,Keller:2022abm,Kumano:2024fpr,Kumano:2025rai}.

 For spin-3/2 hadrons like the \(\Delta(1232)\) resonance, the richer polarization information leads to the new PDFs.
 Formally defining these distributions requires careful treatment within the Rarita-Schwinger formalism~\cite{Rarita:1941mf}.
-Several theoretical studies have explored aspects of the spin-3/2 hadron structure and our early work established formal definitions for some structure related functions, like generalized parton distributions~\cite{Fu:2022bpf,Fu:2024kfx}.
+Several theoretical studies have explored aspects of the spin-3/2 hadron structure and our early work established formal definitions for some structure related functions, like generalized parton distributions (GPDs)~\cite{Fu:2022bpf,Fu:2024kfx}.
 Despite this progress, a systematic derivation of the complete set of positivity bounds for the spin-3/2 PDFs, a direct and necessary generalization of the spin-1/2 Soffer bound and the spin-1 constraints, has not been presented.
 Such bounds are indispensable.
 They ensure the physical viability of model predictions, provide critical constraints for future global QCD fits, and are prerequisites for the reliable extraction of these functions from experimental data or lattice QCD calculations~\cite{Chai:2020nxw}.

 In this work, from the correlation function that defines the PDFs, we give the antiparton-hadron scattering amplitude in terms of the PDFs of the spin-3/2 particle.
 For the quark and gluon, we respectively derive the relations between the PDFs and helicity amplitudes, and obtain the constraints on the PDFs according to the positivity of the scattering amplitude.
+In the non-forward limit, we also derive the bounds between the PDFs and GPDs.

 \paragraph*{PDFs of the spin-3/2 particle.} The PDFs of the quark and gluon can be respectively defined from the light-cone correlation functions,